Digestive anatomy of a composting worm: How do composting worms eat?

 - Microwave your food scraps.
 This not only softens food so that it starts to break down faster, it is also a great way to make sure that you kill and fruit fly larvae so that you don’t accidentally add it to your bin.
 Fruit flies are the worst.
 Here’s how to get rid of fruit flies if you have them.

 Thanks for reading and happy worm feeding!
 Please share this with a worm farming friend if you found it helpful.
-If you have another worm feeding tip, please share it in the comments below or on social media.
+If you have another worm feeding tip, please share it on social media.
 Thanks